A Thirteenth Feeder School for Mayer Lutheran

 How will Mayer Lutheran work to not knowingly recruit students from the supporting schools?

 Our “300” classroom wing has three classrooms, restroom facilities, and office space large enough to accommodate three 25-student classrooms along with a unique middle school entrance.
 This dedicated space would be large enough for seventy-five students.
-The interest and enrollment in grades six-eight may require future classroom space and we have room from the “300” wing to accommodate future expansion.
+The interest and enrollment in grades six through eight may require future classroom space and we have room from the “300” wing to accommodate future expansion.
 Gym space, music and art rooms, lunchroom, and other educational and recreational spaces already exist.

 What about the teachers who currently teach in the projected classrooms?